 Admissions to Lambeth Academy will be coordinated through the Pan London Coordinated Admissions Scheme and its timetable.
 Applications should be submitted on the Common Application Form to the local authority responsible for the parental address.
 Families should also complete a Supplementary Information Form to be returned directly to the academy.

-The admission of students with a Statement of Special Educational Needs is conducted through a separate process.
+The admission of students with an Educational Health Care Plan is conducted through a separate process.
 Parents of these students should contact their home Local Authority’s SEN department.

 We believe that strong parental or guardian involvement is essential for the success of every student and all parents, guardians and students will be invited to meet with staff at the school soon after a place is offered.